Why do a year-end review and how to do it

 But the problem is that now I realize those meetings were not deep enough.
 And that´s fine too.
 You may not want to go with a wide-open heart to this kind of meeting with your supervisor, but…I´d like you to do it with YOURSELF.
 Because that reflection is part of becoming a more mindful scientist (which all this blog is about).
 But also, because it can make a big difference on your productivity the coming year.

 Here I give you three reasons why I think spending one or even two hours doing a year-end review is a great Christmas box you can give to yourself.
-Once you´re ready reading this, just grab the workbook to get it done:
+You can do this with this workbook I've prepared.
+Or if you want to to give a step further and do it together, I have an online workshop to review the past year and set your goals for the next one!
+In any case, this is why I recommend you to do this end-of-the-year reviews:

 You´ll see that things are usually not as bad as you think